whaleclub/api/source/index.html.md

 Authentication is done via an API token that you can get from your [API Settings](https://trade.whaleclub.co/settings/api) page.
 You'll get one token for your live trading account and another for demo trading.

 Requests are authenticated by passing your API token as a bearer token in an `Authorization` header.

-All Whaleclub API requests must be authenticated.
+**All requests to the Whaleclub API must be authenticated.**

 `Authorization: Bearer {API_TOKEN}`

 <aside class="notice">
-You must replace <code>{API_TOKEN}</code> with your API token.
+You must replace <code>{API_TOKEN}</code> with your Whaleclub API token.
 </aside>

 # Errors

-> Validation failed (400)
+> Sample error response – Validation error (400):

 ```json
 {